wagerfield/onno/docs/api.md

 <Box m={6} p={10} />
 ```

 In the example above, the `extend` function is called with some partial style `options` and assigned to the `space` function.
-Both the `margin` and `padding` render functions then call the `space` function with additional style `options` they wish to set or override.
+Both the `margin` and `padding` render functions are the result of calling the `space` function with additional style `options` they wish to set or override.

 Both the `margin` and `padding`render function share the same `themeKeys` and `defaults`.
-When indexes are passed as values to these props, the values are resolved from `defaults` array.
+When indexes are passed to these props, the values are resolved from `defaults` array.
 Since the `margin` render function inherits the `addPx` transform function, the resolved values have "px" appended to them.
 However, since the `padding` render function overrides the `transform` function to `null` the resolved values are not transformed.

-Internally onno uses this function extensively for `render` functions that share common options.

 [styled-components]: https://styled-components.com
 [emotion]: https://emotion.sh/docs/object-styles#arrays